Diffuse optical tomography in time domain with the inverse Rytov series: Concluding remarks

 In \cite{Machida23}, the inverse Rytov series was first constructed for the time-independent diffusion equation.
-In this paper, we have developed the inverse Rytov series in time domain.
+In this paper, we have also developed the inverse Rytov series in time domain.
 To handle experimental time-resolved data, we considered the forward series by the subtraction of the Rytov series.
 Then the corresponding inverse series could be computed recursively.
 We used nonlinear Rytov approximations which are proposed in this paper to obtain reconstructed images for the phantom experiment.
 By this, the use of the inverse Rytov series was demonstrated.
+In addition, the dependence of the reconstruction on $|\omega|$ was numerically studied in Secs.~\ref{tindep} and \ref{size}.